 We use personal information on different groups of individuals including:

 - Patients and their legal representatives

 - Complainants, enquirers

 The personal information we use includes information that identifies you like your name, address, date of birth and postcode.

-We also use more sensitive types of personal information, including information about racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetic data, health; sex life or sexual orientation.
+We also use more sensitive types of personal information (special category), including information about racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetic and biometric data, health; sex life or sexual orientation.